 - Language Learning Visa – if you are intending to learn German and then return to your home country.

-Requirements for Visa Application
+Requirements for a Language Course Visa Application

 - Confirmation letter of language course registration, or, certificate of enrollment.
 The course must contain at least 18 hours/week of classes for a duration of at least 3 months.